tkuriyama/tkuriyama.github.io/general/_posts/2021-08-26-taxonomies-are-hard.md

 Finally, most systems change over time, posing questions like:

-- is it easy to change the data design? how do changes propage throughout the system?
+- is it easy to change the data design? how do changes propagate throughout the system?
 - if the data design changes, how difficult is it to migrate the existing data to the new schema?
 - are there metrics in place to monitor the health of the data system? (e.g. proliferation of `Other` is an easy red flag)

-Maybe that's getting into the implementation and use of a taxonomy (as opposed to purely its design), but usch practical considerations are difficult to ignore in the real world.
+Maybe that's getting into the implementation and use of a taxonomy (as opposed to purely its design), but such practical considerations are difficult to ignore in the real world.

 There is, maybe, as much art in the design of a good taxonomy as there is science.